Whey Protein Is Bad For You, Here’s What You Need to Know

 Well, that’s certainly better than the hormone-, antibiotic-, and steroid-laden stuff most manufacturers sell, right?

 Wrong.
-No matter the source, any cow’s milk (and therefore, whey) still has all the problematic natural bovine hormones and proteins (different from those in human milk) that have been shown to cause inflammation, flare up auto-immune disease, trigger allergies, and possibly wreak havoc to insulin, long term.
+No matter what the source is, any cow’s milk (and therefore, whey) still has all the problematic natural bovine hormones and proteins (different from those in human milk) that have been shown to cause inflammation, flare up autoimmune diseases, trigger allergies, and possibly wreak havoc to insulin long term.2

-These milk proteins have also been linked to cancer and heart disease by The China Study, the biggest piece of nutrition research ever undertaken.
+Another answer to the question “Why is whey protein bad?” is these milk proteins have also been linked to cancer and heart diseases by The China Study, the biggest piece of nutrition research ever undertaken.3

-You may be familiar with the findings by these Oxford and Cornell researchers, who also documented that subjects who didn’t eat milk proteins had much lower rates of cancer and other diseases.
+You may be familiar with the findings by those Oxford and Cornell researchers who also documented that subjects who didn’t eat milk proteins had much lower rates of cancer and other diseases.

 Two Better Alternatives

-Don’t get me wrong—I love protein.
-Who doesn’t want to maintain muscle mass and strength?
+Don’t get me wrong.
+I love protein.
+Who doesn’t want to maintain muscle growth and strength?
 Who doesn’t want to burn fat?
-Who doesn’t want to slow down the impact on their blood sugar, decrease the insulin reaction of, for instance, the fruit sugars in their green smoothie?
+Who doesn’t want to slow down the impact on their blood sugar and decrease the insulin reaction of, for example, the fruit sugars in their green smoothie?

-And protein powder is just so convenient for all those purposes and more.
-I use it, myself.
+Protein powder is just so convenient for all those purposes and more.
+I use it myself.
 But let’s take whey protein off the table, shall we?

 In fact, over the years, I’ve also rejected countless other protein powders as too processed, too junky, too gimmicky, or from dubious sources.

-It’s why I’ve ended up making my own, where I know exactly what’s in them, what the processes are, and who has handled them.
+It’s why I’ve ended up making my own protein powders.
+I know exactly what’s in them, what the processes are, and who has handled them.